In the latest episode of the “All Things Book Marketing” podcast, Dan Smith and Vice President of Publicity Services Mike Onorato ...

 With Smith Publicity's non-fiction book marketing and book publicity services, you'll get a team that zeroes in on the most compelling aspects of the book and use angles and proven book marketing and e-book publicity tactics to secure media exposure.

 Author Marketing for Non-Fiction Writers

-Media, both print and broadcast, look for experts and authors who can offer information that is informative, useful, controversial, humorous, enlightening or simply interesting.
-Watch an interview on TV, or listen to an interview on talk radio.
+Both print and broadcast media look for experts and authors who can offer information that is useful, controversial, humorous, enlightening or simply interesting.
+Watch an interview on TV or listen to an interview on talk radio.
 What do you see or hear?
 Dull, mundane conversation or to-the-point, compelling, interesting, etc. discussion?
 This is why non-fiction book marketing campaigns can be extremely successful and robust, with a wide variety of coverage including broadcast interviews, feature stories, expert commentary, book reviews, byline articles, and much more.

 Check out our popular "All Things Book Marketing" podcast here.